How to Get an MBA through GMAT without Work Experience

 If you accept the admission offer, you’re assigned a mentor.
 The mentor then guides you to improve your MBA profile.

 Wondering what’s the point of improving your profile after getting admitted?

 Here’s how it will help you:

 Building your MBA profile is not only meant to impress B-Schools.
-It is also meant to help you prepare yourself mentally for the rigors of being in a B-School.
+It is also meant to help you prepare yourself mentally for the rigours of being in a B-School.

 Don’t underestimate how rigorous life at a B-School can get.
 You’re expected to be a part of a number of activities, manage your projects and assignments, and still keep up with your studies simultaneously.

 This is what your mentor prepares you to do so that it helps you make the best of your MBA experience.